yatish27/yatishmehta.com/_posts/2014-04-29-ruby-one-liners.md

 end
 {% endhighlight %}

-I use RSpec as my testing framework.
-It is always advisable to have corresponding specs.
+I use RSpec for testing.
+It is always advisable to have corresponding specs for your code.

 {% highlight ruby %}
 require 'rspec'